-Our Board of Directors currently consists of eight members.
-There are three directors in Class III, whose term of office expires at the Annual Meeting, one of whom was not nominated for re-election at the Annual Meeting after taking into account such director's other professional commitments.
+Our Board of Directors currently consists of seven members.
+There are two directors in Class I whose term of office expires at the Annual Meeting.
 Each of the nominees listed below is currently a director of the Company who was nominated for re-election at the Annual Meeting by the Board of Directors and were each recommended for nomination to the Board of Directors at the Annual Meeting by the Nominating and Corporate Governance Committee of the Board of Directors.
-If elected at the Annual Meeting, each of these nominees for director would serve for a three-year term until our 2026 Annual Meeting of Stockholders, and until such director's successor is duly elected and qualified, or until such director's earlier death, resignation or removal.
+If elected at the Annual Meeting, each of these nominees for director would serve for a three-year term until our 2027 Annual Meeting of Stockholders, and until such director's successor is duly elected and qualified, or until such director's earlier death, resignation or removal.
 It is our policy to invite directors and nominees for director to attend the Annual Meeting.
-All of our directors attended the 2022 Annual Meeting of Stockholders.
+Five of our current directors who served at the time of our 2023 Annual Meeting of Stockholders attended that meeting.

 Directors are elected by a plurality of the votes of the holders of shares present virtually or represented by proxy and entitled to vote on the election of directors.
 Accordingly, the two nominees receiving the most "For" votes (among votes properly cast at the Annual Meeting or by proxy) will be elected.
-Only two nominees are proposed for election as Class III directors, and as a result, the size of the Board of Directors will be reduced to seven members following the Annual Meeting.
 If no contrary indication is made, shares represented by executed or authenticated proxies will be voted "For" the election of the two nominees named below or, if any nominee becomes unavailable for election as a result of an unexpected occurrence, "For" the election of a substitute nominee designated by our Board of Directors.
 Each nominee has agreed to serve as a director if elected and we have no reason to believe that any nominee will be unable to serve.